Joy Baluch AM Bridge Duplication

 The Australian and South Australian governments have committed $200 million ($160 million from the Australian Government and $40 million from the South Australian Government) for the Joy Baluch AM Bridge Duplication Project.

 The Joy Baluch AM Bridge is an important link in the National Land Transport Network at Port Augusta, providing access across the Spencer Gulf for commuter, commercial and freight vehicles in the northern region of South Australia.
 It is also a key tourist connection to the Eyre Peninsula, northern South Australia and beyond.

 The duplication of the bridge will improve road safety and efficiency for all users, improve freight productivity and importantly improve the resilience of this critical road link.

 It will also address the current bridge speed restrictions and safety for people walking or cycling across the bridge.

-Major construction works are expected to begin in 2020, with completion expected in 2022.
+Major construction for the project is expected to commence in the second half of 2020, with completion expected in 2022, weather permitting.

 P: 1300 794 880